What is an air filter?

 (H)EPA filters

-A common filter is the (H)EPA filter.
-(H)EPA stands for (High) Efficiency Particulate Air filters.
-Another name is Absolute filters.
-These filters are used to capture airborne particles up to a size of 0.3 microns.
-(H)EPA filters are often used in operating rooms and clean rooms.
+A common filter type is the (H)EPA filter, which stands for (High) Efficiency Particulate Air filters.
+Also referred to as Absolute filters, these are designed to capture airborne particles down to 0.3 microns.
+(H)EPA filters are frequently used in operating theatres and clean rooms.

 -